 Tip ‘o the Hat: TheSpruce for their excellent suggestions on how to grow Lavender.

 Lavender Essential Oil

-Here is a link to Lavender essential oil that you can use right away for your aromatherapy.
+Here is a link to Lavender essential oil that you can use right away for your topical applications.
+What could be easier?
 VIA DoTERRA Essential Oils

-This essential oil is distilled only from the flowers of the plant, harnessing the most potent and pure aromas from the petals.
+This essential oil comes only from the flowers of the plant, harnessing the most potent and pure aromas from the petals.